Ramsey expansions of metrically homogeneous graphs: Introduction

 Analysis of antipodal spaces is surprisingly subtle and breaks down to 4 different sub-cases which needs to be considered separately.
-For two of the cases we can not show optimality of our EPPA argument but in Section~\ref{sec:conclussion} we show this reduces to another open problem about EPPA for two-graphs. \item[Classes with infinite diameter:] So far we have only discussed classes of finite diameter.
-However we can derive EPPA and the Ramsey property in the remaining infinite diameter cases from what we already know from the classes with finite diameter, as we will show in Section~\ref{sec:infinite}.
+For two of the cases we can not show optimality of our EPPA argument. \item[Classes with infinite diameter:] So far we have only discussed classes of finite diameter.
+However, we can derive EPPA and the Ramsey property in the remaining infinite diameter cases from what we already know from the classes with finite diameter, as we will show in Section~\ref{sec:infinite}.
 In Section~\ref{sec:tree-like}, we deal with ages of tree-like graphs $T_{m,n}$.
 These graphs generalise $\mathbb Z$ seen as a metric space, and we show that their basic properties are similar---there is no precompact Ramsey lift and no EPPA.
 Both conclusions follow from the fact that the algebraic closure of any vertex is infinite. \end{description}